 Why should you check the transaction?

 When you accept payments by credit card, there are risks associated with it.
 The risk of financial damage, for example by fraud, is carried by the merchant; neither MultiSafepay nor the credit card holder are accountable in this case.
 When the credit card holder discovers a fraudulent payment, they can demand a refund of the payment, even if products ordered have already been delivered.
 This is called a ‘chargeback’.

 Reviewing an uncleared payment

 When a credit card transaction marked with the status uncleared is received, an uncleared status notification is sent to the backend of the webshop.
-The notification is also visible in your MultiSafepay Control, you will see an alert indicating that uncleared payments are awaiting your approval.
+The notification is also visible in your MultiSafepay Control.
+You will be able to see an alert indicating that uncleared payments are awaiting your approval.
 Click on the notification to go to the list of uncleared payments, then click on a transaction to open it.
 In this screen you will see the basic information of the transaction and a risk summary on the right.
 Here you will also find the buttons to accept or decline the transaction.
-To view a detailed risk report, click on the button ‘more information’ when reviewing a transaction in MultiSafepay Control.
+To view a detailed risk report, click on the more information button when reviewing a transaction in MultiSafepay Control.

-Under the contact details in your MultiSafepay Control, you can add an email address in the field for the uncleared transaction.
-If you add this, you will receive an email informing you that an uncleared transaction has been received.
+Under the contact details in your MultiSafepay Control, you can add an email address to enable receiving email notifications informing you about received uncleared transactions.